ThatGuySam/unsplash-instant/README.md

 - **Current Status**: May not work in newer Chrome versions
 - **Future**: Manifest V3 version will restore full compatibility

+### Browser-Specific New Tab URLs

+When testing or debugging the extension across different Chromium-based browsers, you can access the new tab page directly using these URLs:

+- **Arc Browser**: `arc://newtab/`
+- **Dia Browser**: `dia://newtab/`
+- **Brave Browser**: `brave://newtab/`

+**Note**: The extension overrides these default new tab pages when installed and active.
+These URLs are useful for:
+- Comparing the extension's new tab with the browser's default
+- Testing extension functionality across different browsers
+- Debugging new tab override behavior
+- Reverting to default new tab during development

 ## Manifest V3 Migration (In Progress)

 🚧 **Active Development**: This extension is being completely rewritten for Manifest V3 compatibility.